-The All-Love as a cosmic divine force is impersonally directed at all things.
-The All-Wisdom does not take into account the individual, unless it is necessary for certain purposes.
+The All-Love od tapoloka as a cosmic divine force is impersonally directed at all things.
+The All-Wisdom does not take into account the individual, unless it is necessary for certain purposes

-Thus is "Gods" true nature, and therefore, almost without exception, the masters are reminiscents of monuments that knock proverbs, which can also be found in books.
+Thus is the highest "Gods" true nature, and therefore, almost without exception, the masters are reminiscents of monuments that knock proverbs, which can also be found in books.

 Therefore has Buddhism, which does not recognize hierarchies and strives for the spiritual salvation of all beings, no reputation in highest hierarchies.

 Many masters, who are not quite so conformable, and who noticed this very late, e.g. because they were compelled to enter the brotherhood of the Planetary Logos or the White Brotherhood of the Kumara, are so inwardly placed between the fronts.

 The hierarchies make use of the individual as a tool, ignoring free will, which they do not recognize.
 The individual is here considered as a nothing.

 Such statements give a first impression of a false image of the Supreme Divine, but absolute and infinite glory can make just as cold as highest wisdom.
 The compassion, as taught by Buddhism, is not a very supreme divine principle just like the justice - the very highest divine is an absolute tyrant.